 HeNB location information needs to be transferred from the HeNB location verifying node to the DF2 in order to allow the DF2 to perform its functionality.

+The EPS nodes detect packets containing packet header information in the communications path but the information needed for Packet Header Information Reporting may need to be transferred from the EPS nodes either directly to the DF2 or via another network entity in order to allow the DF2 to perform its functionality.

 The IRI should be sent to DF2 using a reliable transport mechanism.

 *** NEXT MODIFICATION ***